Pineappleee/interview/README.md

 - hourly consumption : https://github.com/lpoirier/interview/blob/master/OfficeSouthBay_data.csv
 - weather info : https://github.com/lpoirier/interview/blob/master/OfficeSouthBay_weather.csv

-Please have a look at it and figure out what information you can get out of it (I am sure you have other things to do / other interviews, so don't spend more than a few hours on it).
+Please have a look at it and figure out what information you can get out of it.

 A few ideas of questions (not mandatory nor exhaustive):
 - building operation characteristics